 The top rail is 1 inch in width, and the bottom scalloped rail is 1 1/2 inches in width

 The center panel used to build the inside section of the entryway table front fascia measures 3/4 inch x 4 1/2 inch x 49 inch.
-Leave marginally oversize since the center section will be cropped and will provide the front panel for the drawer.
+Leave marginally oversize since after sectioning, the remaining cropped piece will provide the front panel for the drawer.

 Once cut, place the 2 center panels in the correct position, lightly clamp the assembly and using a fine point pencil, draw the 4 reference lines for Dowelmax positioning.